This Classic Meatloaf Recipe with ketchup glaze brings me back to my childhood! The sweet glaze on top of this meatloaf is my favorite part!

 There’s a few things that I think are key to making the best meatloaf you can get on your dinner table.

 The first thing is using what most grocery stores call a “meatloaf mix”.
 Meatloaf mix is a combination of beef, pork and veal instead of using all beef.
 This combination of meats makes for a super juicy meatloaf.

-Another key to making the best meatloaf is making sure not to mix the meat mixture too much.
-Just mix it enough with your hands (clean hands are the best tools!) to make sure all the ingredient are combined and walk away.
+Another key to making the best meatloaf is making sure that you don’t over mix the meat.
+Just mix it enough with your hands (clean hands are the best tools!) to make sure all the ingredients are combined and walk away.

 NOW – to cook the onions or not to cook the onions???
 COOK THE ONIONS.
 I see tons of meatloaf recipes that just add uncooked, raw onion to the meatloaf mixture.
 Don’t do it.